MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/sandbox.md

 4c0b021c-00c3-4508-838f-d3127e8167ff
 ```

+Now you can get access and refresh tokens for your Microsoft Advertising user and make your first service call using the Bing Ads API, see the [Quick Start](authentication-oauth-quick-start.md) guide.

 > [!TIP]
-> To get access and refresh tokens for your Microsoft Advertising user and make your first service call using the Bing Ads API, see the [Quick Start](authentication-oauth-quick-start.md) guide.
->
 > For details about how to get access and refresh tokens using the Bing Ads SDKs, see [Authentication With the SDKs](sdk-authentication.md#oauth).

 ## <a name="bestpractices"></a>Sandbox Best Practices